MKTK117/MKTK117/README.md

 # Hi there! 👋

 My name is Mark, and I'm a passionate developer who loves to learn and solve tasks.
 I consider myself a geek with a perfect sense of humor.
-I'm a Halo fan, and you might find a little Master Chief icon hidden somewhere in my code. 😄

 ## Tech Stack 🛠️